hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/01-the-greatness-and-fall-of-jamshid.md

 Who being always busied with their craft

 Are given much to thought.
-Jamshfd thus spent
+Jamshid thus spent

 Another fifty years and did much good,